-🚚 Free shipping on orders over $300 in the US
+🚚 Free Shipping on standard domestic orders over $250

 We are so excited to offer Limited Edition Maker Kits with Pendleton® Wool!
 Now you can make your favorite Klum House bags with Pendleton® wool (milled here in Oregon!) for an extra pop of color, pattern, and warmth.
 Choose from several beautiful color ways to make your own luxurious, professional-quality bag—all on a home sewing machine.